mike1234-pixel/website/README.md

 ## Data

-The data for the portfolio is stored in the `data` directory under `src`.
+The site doesn't warrant a backend so the data for the portfolio is stored in the `data` directory under `src`.
 The data is organized into separate JSON files for each section.

 ## Deployment